Visiting Prague on a Budget

 Prague for Kids

-Prague has many green spaces, even in the center of the city.
-Here is list of the best parks.
+Prague has many green spaces, even in the centre of the city.
+Here is a list of the best parks.

 Riegrovy Sady is in Vinohrady on the border with Žižkov.
 It is only a 20 min walk from the top of Wenceslas Square.
 There is a large outdoor playground with excellent changing facilities located in near the centre of the park.
 This playground is for all ages of kids.